The name Randolf originated among the descendants of the ancient Pictish clans. It is derived from the personal name

 Early Notables of the Randolf family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Randolf Notables in all our PDF Extended History products and printed products wherever possible.
+in 1266 and from 1266 to 1278 Great Chamberlain of...
+Another 110 words (8 lines of text) are included under the topic Early Randolf Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Randolf family to the New World and Oceana

 Scots left their country by the thousands to travel to Australia

 and North America.
 Desperate for freedom and an opportunity to fend for themselves, many paid huge fees and suffered under terrible conditions on long voyages.
 Still, for those who made the trip, freedom and opportunity awaited.
 In North America, many fought their old English oppressors in the American War of Independence

 .
 In recent years, Scottish heritage has been an increasingly important topic, as Clan